-Victimology is a scientific study of sufferance by victims due to crime.
-Students of Victimology study as to how justice should be provided to the victim of the crime.
+"Victimology" is a scientific study of sufferance of victims due to crime.
+It is now a growing branch.
+Students of Victimology study as to how justice should be provided to the victim of crime.
 It formulates the methods to determine compensation for the crime victim.
 It also provides remedies to the victim if compensation is not paid.
-For the purpose of rehabilitation, reparation of the victim or his legal heirs as the case may be, the Courts have felt it necessary to pay compensation.
-Merely because the offender is convicted, the victim may not get full justice.
+For the purpose of rehabilitation, reparation of the victim or his legal heirs as the case may be, the Courts have felt it necessary to pay Merely because the offender is convicted, the compensation. victim may not get full justice.
 To complete the wheel of criminal justice, the crime victim shall have to be compensated appropriately.